Robert Voisey: 60x60 Dance

 In 2007 as 60x60 Director, Robert Voisey began the 60x60 collaboration with dance.
 The first performance was held its premier at Jan Hus Presbyterian Church in New York City.
 It also received a performance at Galapagos Art Space in D.U.M.B.O.
 Brooklyn.
-Described as a “bold initiative” Of his 60x60 Dance collaboration with choreographer Jeramy Zimmerman in 2008, Roslyn Sulcas in The New York Times wrote: The idea—60 new dance pieces are performed to 60 new pieces of music, each lasting no more than 60 seconds—is quite mad.
-But it's this kind of madness that makes the cultural world go round, and so our thanks are due to the composer Robert Voisey, who first came up with the concept in 2003.
+Described as a "bold initiative" Of his 60x60 Dance collaboration with choreographer Jeramy Zimmerman in 2008, Roslyn Sulcas in The New York Times wrote: The idea—60 new dance pieces are performed to 60 new pieces of music, each lasting no more than 60 seconds—is quite mad.
+But it is this kind of madness that makes the cultural world go round, and so our thanks are due to the composer Robert Voisey, who first came up with the concept in 2003.

 The November 14, 2008 performance at the World Financial Center Winter Garden Atrium attracted upwards of 1500 audience members, a number which is considered unusually high in the contemporary music and dance world.

-Since then 60x60 Dance has received International acclaim and has been presented in countries around the world.
+Since then 60x60 Dance has received international acclaim and has been presented in countries around the world.
 Rob Voisey presented 60x60 Dance at Stratford Circus which was endorsed by the 2012 London Olympics for their Open Weekend.
 Time Out London says: Either a genius or crazy concept for a dance show, depending on how you look at it: 60 choreographers each create 60 seconds of movement to be performed in succession, making one hour of fast-changing, switched up dance … there's one thing you can say for sure, it won't be boring.